ObjectProfile/PythonBridge/docs/pages/tutorial01.md

 python_version = "3"
 ```

+Note that you should leave the packages `flask`, `requests`, `msgpack` as they are used by the PythonBridge itself to operate.
-You should then update your pipenv environment.
-To do so, you should simply execute the `pipenv update` expression.
+Now that we edited the `Pipenv` file, you should then update your pipenv environment.
+To do so, simply execute the `pipenv update` expression.
 You should see something like:

 ```
 ➜  PythonBridge git:(master) ✗ pipenv update